SassDoc/sassdoc.github.io/extra-tools/index.md

 };
 {% endhighlight %}

-If you use multiple extras, you can "chain" them like this:
+To use multiple extras, place the extras in an array:

 {% highlight js %}
 extras(ctx, 'markdown', 'display', 'shortcutIcon');